Rachel Prusak

-Rachel Prusak (born 1975) is an American Democratic politician and nurse practitioner who was elected to the Oregon House of Representatives in 2018.
-She represents the 37th district, which includes West Linn, Durham, Rivergrove, Tualatin, and Stafford.
+Rachel Prusak (born 1975) is an American Democratic politician and nurse practitioner who served as a member of the Oregon House of Representatives from 2018 to 2023.
+She represented the 37th district, which includes West Linn, Durham, Rivergrove, Tualatin, and Stafford.

 Professional career

 Prusak graduated from Northeastern University with a BA in nursing and then earned a master's degree in nursing from Frontier Nursing University.
 Before her tenure in office, she was a family nurse practitioner who served elderly homebound patients for over 20 years, specializing in palliative and hospice care.

 Political career

 Prusak defeated incumbent representative Julie Parrish in the 2018 Oregon legislative election.

+Upon the failure of SB1566, which would have raised the salary for state representatives.
+Prusak, along with fellow representatives Karin Power and Anna Williams, announced her intention not to run for re-election.
+In a joint statement with Power and Williams, they said they "could not afford to work full time for part-time pay."